tillnagel/unfolding/tutorials/markers-simple.md

 	// Add only MultiMarker to the map map.addMarkers(multiMarker);

-As you can see, this works also with selection handling.
+As you can see, this works also with interactive selection.
 When the user moves the mouse over one of the areas, both are highlighted.

 ## Fixed and dynamic sized markers